rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/compilation.md

 weight: 4
 menu: false
 type: docs
+blerb: "A guide on how to compile the Rosenpass tool yourself, including installation via the binary files.
+This is useful if you want to use the Rosenpass tool on systems we do not currently provide packages for."
 ---

 Below is a guide on how to compile Rosenpass yourself, including via the binary files.
 This can be used to compile Rosenpass for systems not yet fully supported, such as Debian, and provides a more customised experience.